dtcooper/python-dispmanx/docs/more-info.md

 # Additional Information

-Below is more information about the DispmanX for Python library, including what's supported, how to install the necessary library on your Pi, and some acknowledgements.
+Below is more information about the Python DispmanX library, including what's supported, how to install the necessary requirements (`bcm_host.so`), and some acknowledgements.

 ## Python, OS and Device Version Support